cchen23/cchen23.githhub.io/_posts/2016-09-15-objective.md

 * One of my ongoing goals is to more consisely and effectively communicate my ideas, with special emphasis to presentation format.
 * I believe that distilling lectures/lengthy readings into short summaries allows me understand information at a deeper level.
+(Kind of like the [Feynman Technique](https://www.farnamstreetblog.com/2012/04/learn-anything-faster-with-the-feynman-technique/))

+**Disclaimer**: As I'm writing these posts as I learn the material, the posts might contain unintentionally reductive or factually inaccurate statements.